moneroexamples/compile-monero-fedora/README.md

-# Compile Monero on Fedora 23 x86_64
+# Compile Monero on Fedora 25 x86_64
-The example shows how to compile current github version of [Monero](https://getmonero.org/), as of 10 Nov 2015, on Fedora 23 x86_64.
+The example shows how to compile current github version of [Monero](https://getmonero.org/), as of 12 Dec 2016, on Fedora 25 x86_64.

 ## Preparation
 Before proceeding to the compilation, the following packages are required: